 Figure 2 displays, in its left-hand side panels, the Box-plots of the QML estimates of δ for the three models considered (one for each row) in series contaminated with one single outlier of size ω for all the sizes considered, from the most negative value ($\omega = -50$) to the highest positive one ($\omega = 50$).
 The central panels and the right-hand side panels of Figure 2 display the same plots for the QML-t and LAD estimates, respectively.
-Figure 3 displays similar Box-plots to those in Figure 2 but for series contaminated with two consecutive outliers of the same magnitude but opposite sign for all the outlier sizes considered.
+In each plot, the horizontal line represents the true value of δ .
+Figure 3 displays similar plots for series contaminated with two consecutive outliers of the same magnitude but opposite sign for all the outlier sizes considered.
 In particular, the labels in the x-axis of these plots represent the sign and size of the first outlier, being the 2nd one of the same magnitude but opposite sign.
-For instance, the Box-plot labelled as "-50" represents the distribution of the 1000 estimated values of δ from 1000 series contaminated with two consecutive outliers, namely $\{-50, 50\}$, placed at $t = \{500, 501\}$.
+For instance, the Box-plot labelled as "-50" represents the distribution of the 1000 estimated values of δ from 1000 series contaminated with two consecutive outliers, namely {-50, 50}, placed at $t = \{500, 501\}$.